 Nonprofit annual report FAQ

-How long should an annual report for nonprofits be?
+How long should a nonprofit annual report be?

 Should my organization upload our nonprofit annual report online?